go-to-k/cls3/README.md

 - -t, --tableBucketsMode: optional
   - Table Buckets Mode for **S3 Tables**
   - If you specify this option WITHOUT -f (--force), it will delete ONLY the namespaces and the tables without the table bucket itself.
+- -c, --concurrentMode: optional
+  - Delete multiple buckets in parallel.
+  - If you want to limit the number of parallel deletions, specify the -n option.
+  - **Too many parallel deletions may cause S3 API errors.** If it fails, please run it again.
+  - This option is not available in the Table Buckets Mode (-t) because the throttling threshold for S3 Tables is very low.
+- -n, --concurrencyNumber: optional
+  - Specify the number of parallel deletions.
+  - To specify this option, the -c option must be specified.
+  - The default is to delete all buckets in parallel if only the -c option is specified.

 ## Interactive Mode